summeroff/file-blocker/README.md

 # file-blocker
-Simple console app that can be used to test use case when file access blocked by other process.
+Simple console app that can be used to test usecase when file access blocked by other process.

 ## Build